 This is only a brief description of the public’s right to services and accommodations under the CAA.
 For complete information on the rights, procedures, and remedies established by the CAA, refer to the Congressional Accountability Act (2 U.S.C.
 1301 et seq.) and Procedural Rules.

-To request an ADA inspection or to file a charge of discrimination, see the attached form.
-You may also drop off completed form at the Office of Congressional Workplace Rights or fax it to: (202) 426-1913 or email it to firstname.lastname@example.org.
-For instructions on completing this form, click here.
+To request an ADA inspection or to file a charge of discrimination, please use this form.
+You may also drop off completed form at the Office of Congressional Workplace Rights or fax it to: (202) 426-1913 or email it to email@example.com.